rzLabs/Navislamia/README.md

 ### Light weight, Purpose Driven

 No one likes code repetition right?
-Well, except for the developers at `Gala-Labs` Navislamia takes a different approach.
+Navislamia takes a different approach.
 Sequestering its code out into well organized and purpose driven `Modules` that use the `Module Subscription Model` *(as I have dubbed it)*

 ### Module Subscription Model